drscotthawley/fastproaudio/README.md

 ## Contributing

-For this repo.
-Then clone to your local machine....
+Fork this repo.
+Then clone to your local machine...

+TODO must come back and fill in more.
+It will involve things like running the same commands associated with [Contributing to nbdev](https://nbdev.fast.ai/#Contributing):

 `pip install nbdev`